Niaz Ahmad Akhtar

-His other roles have included being the professor emeritus at the University of the Punjab, where he also served as a vice-chancellor, the vice-chancellor of the University of Sahiwal, rector of the National Textile University, Faisalabad, vice-chancellor of the University of Engineering and Technology, Taxila, and the vice-chancellor of the Information Technology University, Lahore.
+His other roles have included being the professor emeritus at the University of the Punjab, where he also served as a vice-chancellor, the vice-chancellor of the University of the Punjab, the vice-chancellor of the University of Sahiwal, rector of the National Textile University, Faisalabad, vice-chancellor of the University of Engineering and Technology, Taxila, and the vice-chancellor of the Information Technology University, Lahore.

 He is also the founding director of the Institute of Quality and Technology Management and the Quality Enhancement Cell at the University of the Punjab, Lahore.

 In recognition of his outstanding performance in the field of Education (Engineering & Technology), he was awarded Sitara-i-Imtiaz by the Government of Pakistan in 2015.

 Early life and education

-Akhtar was born on 15 June 1962 in Basti Dosa, Dera Ghazi Khan.
+Akhtar was born on 15 June 1960 in Basti Dosa, Dera Ghazi Khan.
 He has an undergraduate and a master's degree in chemical engineering from the University of the Punjab, Lahore.
 He did his doctorate in chemical engineering from the University of Leeds, UK in 1995.